The spirit of the gospel, 6:1-7

 The equipping of the people of God for gospel ministry takes place in the gathering of believers.
 The apostles did not want their prayer and Word ministry diverted by the management of the church's meals-on-wheels programme.
 Their task was to lead the church in prayer, praise, thanksgiving, confession.... and above all, in the exposition of the Word of God.
 In this way a diversity of gifted members emerged to minister, in this case in social care, but also in evangelism beyond the church.

 May our gathering together Sunday by Sunday be a time of spiritual renewal, a strengthening through the indwelling Spirit of Christ, and may we grow in an understanding of his Word.
-May we then be equipped to spread the Word of God.
+May we then, equipped for service, work to build each other up in the faith and manage the communication of the gospel to our wider community and beyond.

 "A cord of three strands is not quickly broken."
 Spreading the Word of God in partnership with others enables us to contribute in a way that reflects our abilities.
 Discuss ways your group could aid the spread of the Word of God and how each member could contribute to that end.